Last updated March 2, 2022.

 If you are among the millions with a gluten sensitivity, eliminating wheat is essential to reduce inflammation in both your gut and your brain.

-But even if you think you have no problem with gluten, you should still minimize wheat consumption.
+But even if you think you have no problem with gluten, you should still consider minimizing wheat consumption.

-It may surprise you to know that the glycemic index score of wheat, even whole wheat, is as high as that of white sugar.
-(25)
+Surprisingly, the glycemic index score of wheat, even whole wheat, is as high as that of white sugar.

 Drink Green Tea and Red Wine

-Teas of all kinds are anti-inflammatory, but green tea is a standout because it’s highest in a unique anti-inflammatory compound known as EGCG (epigallocatechin gallate).
-(27)
+All true teas (Camellia sinensis) are anti-inflammatory, but green tea is a standout because it’s highest in epigallocatechin gallate (EGCG), a unique anti-inflammatory compound.

-EGCG readily passes through the blood-brain barrier to protect brain cells from damage.
+Additionally, EGCG readily passes through the blood-brain barrier to protect brain cells from damage and stimulate the formation of new brain cells.

 Red wine consumed in moderation is an important part of the Mediterranean diet.